-Montenegro: New TPP Pljevlja 2 project is not profitable claim from NGOs21.
-March 2016. / SEE Energy News
+Montenegro: New TPP Pljevlja 2 project is not profitable claim from NGOs, SEE Energy News

 NGOs claim that the recent analysis for the construction of new coal TPP Pljevlja unit 2 showed that the investment is likely to be an introduction to the allocation of state aid, which would be contrary to the strict requirements of the European Union (EU) when it comes to granting aid to the operation of coal power plants.